 Using robotics and mechanical devices to help the body move or recover seems very futuristic, but with recent advances in bionics and its continued growth among mainstream physiotherapy, it’s becoming one of the key technology trends shaping physiotherapy today.

-The introduction of bionics has brought with it untold benefits to patients whose conditions had been considered desperate.
-Due to bionics, patients suffering from conditions like severe arthritis and hip dysplasia can move more easily using mechanical devices.
+With the arrival of bionics, patients now have opportunities never imagined before.
+Patients afflicted with illnesses like acute arthritis and hip dysplasia can use mechanical devices to regain movement.
 The early results of using bionics has shown a drop in the frequency of recurring injuries and a boost in the quality of life for patients.
 While there is still a ways to go in building bionics into the standard for physiotherapy treatment, it is well on its way to achieving that lofty status.